惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Gene-editing delivery

-VERVE-102 works using an mRNA-based gene editing design.
+VERVE-102 works by using an mRNA-based gene-editing design.
 The mRNA is packaged into nanoparticles that carry tags that allow them to be easily taken in by liver cells, which play a central role in cholesterol metabolism.
 The mRNA provides the cell with instructions to make molecular machinery that can change a single base in DNA, called an adenine base-editor protein.
 It carries a modified portion of the gene-editing machinery CRISPR-Cas9 that nicks a single strand of DNA.
 The nanoparticle package also provides a guide RNA that directs the base-editing protein to make a specific base change and nick in a specific gene.

 That target gene is one that codes for proprotein convertase subtilisin/kexin type 9 (PCSK9).
 This enzyme plays a role in regulating LDL levels in the blood.
 Specifically, it promotes the destruction of LDL receptors on liver cells that would otherwise help clear LDL from circulation.
-Thus, people who have overactive versions of PCSK9 have fewer LDL receptors, and higher LDL levels in their blood.
+Thus, people who have overactive versions of PCSK9 have fewer LDL receptors and higher LDL levels in their blood.
 Those who have defective versions of PCSK9 have lower LDL levels.
 This has been known for years, making PCSK9 a well-established target.
 Multiple drugs already in use for treating high cholesterol work by hobbling PCSK9.

 With VERVE-102, though, the goal is to permanently break the gene that encodes PCSK9.
 Specifically, the guide RNA directs the adenine base-editing protein to change a single base in the PCSK9 gene such that it causes cellular machinery to prematurely read a stop signal, and the enzyme is not produced.